-Hours after an 18-year-old Texas high school student shot and killed 18 elementary school children and two adults, Warriors coach Steve Kerr delivered an impassioned plea against gun violence Tuesday.
+Hours after an 18-year-old high school student shot and killed 14 elementary school children and a teacher, Warriors coach Steve Kerr delivered an impassioned plea against gun violence Tuesday.

 Kerr met the media before Game 4 of the Western Conference Finals between the Warriors and Mavericks in Dallas, about a six-hour drive from the site of the shooting in Uvalde, Texas.
 As he also did before a game against the Sacramento Kings earlier this year, following a nearby shooting, Kerr took no basketball questions and advocated for more background checks.

-On Tuesday, Kerr’s plea went beyond sadness and into frustration, as he became visibly emotional while making his statement.
-Minutes before Kerr spoke to the media, the death toll was tragically updated.
-Initially 15 people, including 14 children, were reported killed, but those numbers jumped to 20 people, including 18 children.
+On Tuesday, Kerr’s plea went beyond sadness and into frustration, as he became visibly emotional and frustrated while making his statement.

 “Since we left shootaround, 14 children were killed 400 miles from here.
 And a teacher,” Kerr said.
 “And in the last 10 days we’ve had elderly people killed in a supermarket in Buffalo, we’ve had Asian church goers killed in Southern California.
 Now we have children murdered at school.
 When are we going to do something?!”